“Jacob! Come here, please!”

 If you can have an honest moment with yourself and see your downfalls before speaking to your child, you can give them prime instances of areas that you need to improve on within yourself.

-Pointing out our faults, often lets our kids know that we are human.
-We are going to make mistakes and at times, they need to look at our behavior and decide for themselves if, even we, are acting in a right or wrong fashion.
+Pointing out our faults often lets our kids know that we are human.
+We are going to make mistakes and at times, they need to look at our behavior and decide for themselves if we are acting in a right or wrong fashion.

 Talking to our kids about their emotions and how they are handling them is a lot easier when we can see how we are actually handling ours.
 It also gives us goals to work towards and areas to improve upon within ourselves.